 The reactor buildings at Darlington are each made of heavily reinforced concrete (external walls 1.8 m or 6 ft. thick) to enclose the reactors and related equipment.
 Interior concrete walls also shield personnel from radiation during operation.
 Each building contains one reactor and four steam generators (boilers).
 The reactor consists of a large, heavily shielded vessel or calandria, which contains 480 fuel channels and 6,240 bundles of uranium fuel that are encased in zircaloy sheathing.

-This 71 m high cylindrical concrete structure is connected to the reactor buildings by a pressure relief duct and is a unique safety feature of the CANDU® system.
+This 71 m high cylindrical concrete structure is connected to the reactor buildings by a pressure relief duct and is a unique safety feature of the CANDU® (CANadian Deuterium Uranium) system.
 The vacuum building is maintained at negative atmospheric pressure.
 Any release of radioactive steam from the pressurized systems would be sucked into the vacuum building, thus preventing its release outside the station.

 This structure houses the turbine hall.
 It measures approximately 580 m long by 137 m wide by 45 m high, a space that's approximately six football fields long, and twelve storeys high.